awsdocs/aws-amplify-console-user-guide/doc_source/environment-variables.md

 ## Create a new backend environment with authentication parameters<a name="creating-a-new-backend-environment-with-authentication-parameters"></a>

-**To create a new backend environment with authentication parameters**

 1. Sign in to the AWS Management Console and open the [Amplify Console](https://console.aws.amazon.com/amplify/)\.

+**Connecting a branch to a new app**

-1. When connecting a branch, choose **Create new environment**, and enter the name of your backend environment\.
+1. When connecting a branch to a new app, in the **Configure build settings** step of the wizard, choose **Create new environment**, and enter the name of your backend environment\.
 The following screenshot shows the Backend deployments section of the Amplify console with **backend** entered for the backend environment name\.
 ![\[Screenshot of the Backend deployments section in the Amplify Console.\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/amplify-newenvironment-1.png)

-1. To set the environment variables for the new backend environment, in the navigation pane, choose **AppSettings**, **Environment variables**\.
+1. To enable social sign-in, set environment variables for the new backend environment, expand the **Advanced settings** section in the build settings configuration wizard.
+For the list of Amplify system environment variables that are available by default, see the table in [Amplify Console environment variables](#amplify-console-environment-variables) (For example, *AMPLIFY\_FACEBOOK\_CLIENT\_SECRET*)

+**Connecting a branch to an existing app**

+1. If you are connecting a new branch to an existing app, first set the social sign-in environment variables in the navigation pane, choose **App Settings**, **Environment variables**.

 1. In the **Environment variables** section, choose **Manage variables**\.